-This type of Shingles normally begins with fever, tiredness and a droopy eye lid.
-Headaches and general pains in the head are very common and so is decreased vision.
-Early treatment by a specialist is crucial as this condition can lead to inflammation of the eye and vision loss.
+This type of shingles normally begins with fever, tiredness and a droopy eyelid.
+Headaches and general pains in the head are very common and so is a decreased vision.
+Early treatment by a specialist is crucial as Herpes Zoster Ophthalmicus can lead to inflammation of the eye and vision loss.

-Herpes zoster inflammation in the eye area can cause inflammation of the retina which makes the eye very sensitive to light.
-It normally begins by blurry vision and requires immediate treatment to ensure that lasting damage is not caused to the eye and the retina
+Shingles in the eye area can cause inflammation of the retina which makes the eye sensitive to light.
+It normally begins with blurry vision and requires immediate treatment to ensure that lasting damage is not caused to the eye and retina

 Can Sunbeds Cause Shingles?